malitsadok/gene_gene_interaction/README.md

 * Input and output folders for each phase can be modified in the CSV file under the **input** and **output** columns.

-Sure — here is a **clean, organized Markdown version** you can paste directly into your `README.md`.
-I’ve kept the content faithful but improved structure, clarity, and grammar.

----

 # Group-Based Permutation Pipeline